ForbiddenJ/3d_armor_sfinv/README.md

 ## Code License

-Copyright (C) 2010-2016 Minetest Community, and Copyright (C) 2017 Justin Law
+Copyright (C) 2013-2017 Stuart Jones, and Copyright (C) 2017 Justin Law

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by